chubbyhippo/kanata-settings/README.md

   `multi-click-gap` — the FUN double-mods and mouse multi-click macros
 - Mod order: edit the ten `a`–`;` alias lines (and the `@osm @osa @oss
   @osc` rows in each layer)
-- mac: remap only specific keyboards by uncommenting `macos-dev-names-include` in `defcfg`
+- mac: remap only specific keyboards by adding `macos-dev-names-include` to `mac/kanata.kbd`'s `defcfg`

 ## Credits